Here’s a riddle: what’s old and new at the same time? Answer: Dieting.

 Keto at A Glance

 Is it safe for everyone?
-No. individuals with kidney disease, diabetes, heart or bone ailments, and other medical conditions should speak to their doctors before starting a keto diet.
+No. individuals with kidney disease, diabetes, heart or bone ailments, and potentially other medical conditions should speak to their doctors before starting a keto diet.

 A Beginner’s Guide To Keto